-Looking to the plots on the right-hand side, it is interesting to see that the variability within a latitude band has a somewhat different structure in the the S5P retrieval products.
-CH4_S5P_WFMD shows substantial variability between 30-50 degrees latitude throughout the year, with the most variability in the winter.
-This latitude band is characterized by substantial anthropogenic emissions, consistent with this signal.
+Looking to the plots on the right-hand side, it is interesting to see that the variability within a latitude band has a somewhat different structure in the the different TROPOMI retrieval products.
+CH4\S5P\WFMD shows substantial variability between 30°-50° latitude throughout the year, with the most variability in the winter.
+This latitude band is characterized by substantial anthropogenic emissions, which explains this feature.

-One feature that emerges from both the mean XCH4 plot and the standard deviation plot for CH4_S5P_SRON is a positive anomaly along the northernmost edge of the measurement range in late winter and spring.
+One feature that emerges from both the mean XCH4 plot and the standard deviation plot for CH4\S5P\SRON is a positive anomaly along the northernmost edge of the measurement range in late winter and spring.
 If true, this would be a tantalizing signal: high methane during a period when the ground is still largely frozen, and northern wetlands are assumed to be inactive (or at least less active).
-However, this is also a period characterized by snow and ice cover and the resultant low albedo in the near infrared.
-This signal is not seen in either the CH4_S5P_WFMD, and appears somewhat weaker in the CH4_S5P_SRONt plot, abruptly ceding to lower XCH4 values for measurements made north of about 70 degrees latitude.
+However, this is also a period characterized by snow and ice cover, which results in low albedo in the near infrared.
+This signal is not present in the CH4\S5P\WFMD, and appears somewhat weaker in the CH4\S5P\SRONt plot, abruptly ceding to lower XCH $4$ values for measurements made north of about 70° latitude.
+These areas also have comparatively high standard deviation within the bins.